outcoldman/outcoldman.com/_posts/en/2015-07-22-how-to-avoid-vpn-at-home.markdown

   about how to install certificates on nginx.
 Nothing hard, just don't forget to combine three certificates in one.
 In other case you will see that some clients will reject your certificates (linux and Firefox).
+- If you will use ssh tunneling for VNC: most of the VNC clients support SSH tunneling as a configuration and they will automatically set up everything.
+  I use [Jump Desktop](http://jumpdesktop.com), which has built-in configuration for SSH.